openvinotoolkit/datumaro/docs/source/docs/level-up/intermediate_skills/10_data_exploration.rst

         .. code-block:: bash

-            datum explore -q QUERY -topk TOPK_NUM -p <path/to/project>
+            datum explore --query QUERY -topk TOPK_NUM -p <path/to/project>

         ``QUERY`` could be image file path, text description, list of both of them

         ``TOPK_NUM`` is an integer that you want to find the number of similar results for query

-        Exploration result would be printed by log and visualized result would be saved by ``explorer.png``
+        Exploration result would be printed by log and result files would be copied into ``explore_result`` folder